Embird Embroidery Software

 Sfumato Stitch - Second masked layer

-The second layer contains only the yellow color range.
+The second layer containing the yellow color range.

 Sfumato Stitch - Activate third mask